 Sure there are other platforms out there but I can say with certainty that many bloggers that start elsewhere end up on WordPress.

 It can be a pain moving a website to another platform so invest the time to learn WordPress from the beginning.

 There are many bloggers out there that promote very cheap hosting.
 I’ve spoken to so many new bloggers that have signed up and regretted the decision.

-I strongly recommend that you start with a superior service.
-I have used Siteground for the years now and have had a great experience.
+I strongly recommend that you start with superior service.
+I have used Siteground for years now and have had a great experience.